VISIT THE SUMMER LEARNING RESOURCE PAGE FOR MORE ABOUT MAKING SUMMER LEARNING FUN AND ENGAGING.

 Science experiments usually require a little advance planning, but even this time can be minimized.
 You could purchase a science experiment kit or prepare a science box at the beginning of the summer.
 And many science experiment books are designed to use items found in your home.

 We love using our summers to read more than usual.
 My daughters enjoy a lazy morning reading in bed or lounging in their hammock on cooler days.
 This is a good time to explore new genres of books.
 Here are some of our favorite books if you are looking for new ideas.
 Even non-readers or emerging readers can enjoy audio books.

 If your child is a reluctant reader or if you would like to make reading a more social activity, most libraries and even some restaurants have summer reading programs.

 7. Learn a new handicraft

 There are so many possibilities for learning a new handicraft including origami, crochet, needlepoint, woodworking, or leather crafts.
 Summer would be a good time to check out some books from the library or watch tutorials on YouTube and learn a new handicraft.
-To get your creative juices flowing, check out these ideas on my DIY Handicrafts Pinterest board.

 8. Learn a new skill

 Develop new skills requires time and effort.
 Summer provides an excellent opportunity for your child to dive deep and practice a new skill.
 Suggestions include learning how to use the computer, take better photographs, or edit videos.
 The possibilities are endless and will vary depending on your child’s interests.